PlayPen/playpen-core/README.md

 Note that the cli uses the "local.json" configuration file as it represents itself to the network as a local coordinator.

+**Warning: You cannot run multiple instances of playpen from the same installation!** If you need to run multiple instances of playpen (for example, a network coordinator and a local coordinator), use two separate directories and playpen jars.

+## Plugins

+Plugins are currently only supported for the network coordinator.
+Local coordinator support will come soon, but until then it is impossible to add custom package execution steps.

+## Packages

+PlayPen uses a package system known as _P3_ to send files across the network.
+The network coordinator acts as a package repository which all local coordinators can pull from.
+All services run by playpen must be contained in a package.
+Common components shared between services can be split off into their own package using P3's dependency system.